CoDeRgAnEsh/happy-paw/README.md

-# Template repository
+# Happy paw 🐾

-Template repository for the Jetpack Compose [#AndroidDevChallenge](https://developer.android.com/dev-challenge).
+Pet adoption app repository for the Jetpack Compose [#AndroidDevChallenge](https://developer.android.com/dev-challenge).

 ## Getting started
 Copy this repository by pressing the "Use this template" button in Github.